-Reconciliation Week 27 May to 3 June
+Reconciliation Week 2024 was held 27 May to 3 June

 Reconciliation Week is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.